dragospe/apollo-ansible/README.md

 # apollo_ansible

 Ansible setup for the APOLLO-AF project.
-This repo consists of inventory, vars, and roles required to deploy the project.
+This repo consists of inventory, vars, and roles required to deploy and configure the project.

 ## Role Overview: